| CAMELot sample session

 The number of Folds into which the

+task is divided.
 The user can then build the

 executable by pressing the Build button.
 The output of the C compiler